CDLUC3/mrt-cloud/README.md

 See [Merritt Docker](https://github.com/CDLUC3/merritt-docker) for a description of how to build a test instnce of Merritt.

 ## Build instructions
-This code is bundle into microservice WAR files for deployment.
+This code is bundled into microservice WAR files for deployment.

 ## Test instructions